JoseRZapata/data-science-project-template/README.md

 ---

-Template for a data science projects with software development tools
+A modern template for data science projects with all the necessary tools for experiment, development, testing, and deployment.
+From notebooks to production.

 Documentation: <https://joserzapata.github.io/data-science-project-template/>

 Source Code: <https://github.com/JoseRZapata/data-science-project-template>

 ---

 Table of Contents